 Dale: So. you’ve got that fine balance of high quality, affordable accommodation for the right price for the tenant and obviously the right price for the investor.

 Amy: Yeah, I agree.
-I totally agree with you but I do think like you say, this is going to become more and more popular and I am glad you are exploring these types of strategies now so that you’ll be ahead of everyone else when they jump on the bandwagon in three or four years.
+I totally agree with you but I do think, as you say, this is going to become more and more popular and I am glad you are exploring these types of strategies now so that you’ll be ahead of everyone else when they jump on the bandwagon in three or four years.